mrtomsblogg/mrtomsblogg.github.io/_posts/2024-05-02-KnutsenStudy.md

 ---
-title: "Discovery of the dual structure of the Irminger Current."
+title: "Discovery of the two parallel streams of the Irminger Current."
 mathjax: true
 layout: post
 categories: media